andmcadams/task-checker-plugin/README.md

 ![](https://i.imgur.com/JbzN5Cb.png)

 Initially, all tasks will be marked incomplete.
-Clicking the "Check Tasks" button will change all completed tasks to green.
+Clicking the "Check tasks" button will change all completed tasks to green.